arnim/p4nreana-tutorials/README.md

 ### Final steps

+We assume that you have already registered on [https://reana-p4n.aip.de](https://reana-p4n.aip.de).
-add into your **$HOME/.bashrc_profile** the credentials from the **https://reana-p4n.aip.de/profile**:
+Login and add into your **$HOME/.bashrc_profile** the credentials from **https://reana-p4n.aip.de/profile**:

 ```
 nano $HOME/.bashrc_profile
 ```
-We assume that you have already registered on [https://reana-p4n.aip.de](https://reana-p4n.aip.de) Login and exprot your access tocken in your shel (the tocken is avalable in your profile: )

 ```
 export REANA_SERVER_URL=https://reana-p4n.aip.de
 export REANA_ACCESS_TOKEN=XXXXX
 ```
-logout and login again into the terminal.
+save, logout and login again into the terminal.

 ### Testing Setup